MCmoderSD/YEPPBot/README.md

 The prefix is the character that the bot will use to recognize commands. <br>
 The admins are the users that have access to the admin commands. <br>

-The second file is optional and is called `Channel.list`.
+The second file is optional and is called `channels.txt`.
 It should have the following structure: <br>
 ```
 CHANNEL_NAME
 OTHER_CHANNEL_NAME